 Time-saving tip: Use your finger to trace transformations if visualization is difficult.

-Master Framework for Approaching Any Spatial Question
+Master Framework for Approaching Any Spatial reasoning question in CCAT Test

 After analyzing the performance patterns of hundreds of successful test-takers, I’ve developed this universal framework that works across all spatial question types: